caha42/MinimalTracker/README.md

 Build it in Android Studio.
 Min SDK Version 29.
 Runs with >= Android 10.
 Uses [MaterialCalendarView](https://github.com/Applandeo/Material-Calendar-View) (**Apache 2.0 License**).

 ## Usage
-Go to Settings > App > MinimalTracker > Permissions and allow access to the calendar.
+Go to the settings menu and define which type of event (i.e. Migraine, Period, Sport, ...) to track.

 ## Uninstall
 If you want the get rid of the created calender use the app [Calendar Toolbox](https://play.google.com/store/apps/details?id=com.whitebox.calendartoolbox).